Azure/azure-kusto-node/packages/quick_start/README.md

 ### Retrieving the app from GitHub

-1. Download the app files from this GitHub repo.
+1. Download the app files from this GitHub repository.
 2. Modify the `kusto_sample_config.json` file, changing `kustoUri`, `ingestUri` and `databaseName` appropriately for your cluster.

 ### Retrieving the app from OneClick